kimmy-yau/just-one/README.md

 wonderwords (https://pypi.org/project/wonderwords/)

 ## Installation
+### Prequisites
+Ensure you have python, pyinputplus and wonderwords installed.

-Run main.py to start the game!
+Go to the main directory and run main.py to start the game!

 ## Roadmap